FDragon07/centauri-keyboard/JOURNAL.md

 ---
 # May 25th
 Still on the layout today, I fixed some of the issues that were found.
-First, there was no '/?' key or '`~' key to fix this I added another collum to the keyboard.
+First, there was no '/?' key or '`~' key to fix this I added another column to the keyboard.
 Second was the backspace button felt too small to me so I made it bigger.
 Also when it comes to the backspace I will be using "function" + "backspace" to use it as a delete key.
 This also goes for all the F1-10, for F11 and F12 I do not know what I am going to do yet.
 Lastly there is still that weird extra keys next to the arrow keys that I do not know what I am going to do with (maybe make it an F11, 12 key but that just seems weird).

 Here is the image for the updated design:
 ![design is here](<Journal Images/Keyboard2.0.png>)